 We believe in the power of local.

-Great Lakes Malting Company, located in Traverse City, MI, produces an assortment of malted grains for the brewing and distilling industries.
+Great Lakes Malting Company is a craft malt house located on the shores of Grand Traverse Bay in Traverse City, Michigan, We produce and supply an assortment of malted grains to the brewing and distilling industries across the Midwest.
 Our mission is to supply the highest quality malt while providing unparalleled service and an unwavering commitment to supporting local agriculture.

 Michigan is already recognized as "The Great Beer State”.
 By promoting our regions’s agricultural capabilities, and in turn, producing high quality, locally sourced malted grains, that reputation can only grow stronger.
 Great Lakes Malting believes in the power of local.
 Our local agriculture, our local community and our local beer!